 So you're running home from work and stop at the grocery store to pick up a few things for dinner or maybe at the local drugstore for your prescription when you notice out of the corner of your an inconspicuous Redbox display.
 “Hey, what could be better than watching a movie with the family tonight for only a $1?” you think to yourself.
 Well how about watching a movie with your family for free?!

 Redbox is essentially a movie vending machine.
 Step right up, pick your flick, and out spits a DVD.
-Think of it as a super convenient Blockbuster.
-But the best part about Redbox is that on the first Monday of each month (and sometimes throughout extra random days) they release a free Redbox rental code which we post here on HIF.
-Using this code couldn’t be easier!
+Think of it as a super convenient Blockbuster if Blockbusters still existed.
+But the best part about Redbox is they often release free Redbox rental codes which we post here on HIF.
+Using these codes couldn't be easier!

 - Push “Rent With A Promo Code” Button – It's in the lower left hand corner of the screen.
 Once here, you'll want to enter your free rental code that you just got from HIF!